NSW 2009, Australia

 Homeowners and builders in NSW must obtain home warranty insurance before starting a construction project.
 The insurance provides protection in the event of defective or incomplete work by the builder.
 Here's what you need to know about obtaining home warranty insurance:

 To apply for home warranty insurance in NSW, a crucial step in how home warranty works, you must first choose an approved insurer from a list provided by the state government.
-Once you’ve selected an insurer, you will need to complete an application form and pay the required premium.
+Approved insurers in NSW are regulated by SIRA and must comply with strict solvency and operational requirements under the Home Building Act 1989.
+Once you've selected an insurer, you will need to complete an application form and pay the required premium.

 The requirements for obtaining home warranty insurance vary depending on the size and complexity of the construction project.
 Generally, you will need to provide details about the proposed construction work, such as the type of building, the estimated cost, and the builder's name and licence number.